Florent2/wsmodel/README.md

 another, but most nodes can be reached from every other by a small number of hops or steps.

-It is translated in graph theory and topology by two main properties:
+It is translated in graph theory by two main properties:

 1. a large *[clustering coefficient](http://en.wikipedia.org/wiki/Clustering_coefficient)*:
 the nodes in the graph tends to cluster together